Uhura-Bionics/.github/profile/README.md

 ## Core R&D Domains

-We are solving the "Atypical Speech" problem by intergratinghigh-performance hardware and real-time working software.
+We are solving the "Atypical Speech" problem by intergrating high-performance hardware and real-time working software.

 ###  Voice Synthesis & AI
 We develop proprietary models to transform monotone mechanical signals into rich, personalized human voices.